BEST POSITION TO POOP IN WHEN CONSTIPATED | 5 WAYS TO USE IT

 - in a changing closet

 - You are working and sitting at a desk from 9-5.
-If there is only a toilet near your office, you can go there and squat in the restroom.
+If there is only a toilet near your office, you can go and squat there.

-- If you are shopping at the mall, take some time in the restroom and squat near the toilet bowl.
+- If you are shopping at the mall, take some time and squat in the restroom.

 2. USE THE SEMI-SQUAT POSITION